 If you right click on the folders, you can edit their colors, names, add a priority star, share, delete, and so on.

-The folders will automatically order alphabetically, from left to right.
+Google Folders will automatically order alphabetically, from left to right.
 Starting a folder name with a number?
 Those will appear before the alphabet names.
 Numbered folders are organized chronologically.
 So, a folder named “2016 posts” will appear before a folder named “2017 posts;” and both will come before a folder named “Accounts.”